Go Back

 Instructions

-• Mix jelly crystals with boiled water, then fridge until syrup-like consistency.
+• Mix jelly crystals with boiled water, then fridge until thick, syrup-like consistency.
 Depending on the level of coldness in your fridge, this could take anywhere from 30 to 45 minutes.

 Notes